unisoncomputing/unison-llm-support/unison-language-guide.md

 Prefer this style when applicable.

-The `cases` syntax is also handy when the argument to a function is a tuple, for instance:
+The `cases` syntax is also handy when the argument to a function is a tuple, to destructure the tuple, for instance:

 ```
 List.zip xs yz |> List.map (cases (x,y) -> frobnicate x y "hello")